artipie/blog.artipie.com/_posts/2022/06/2022-06-24-release-notes.md

   - dashboard
 ---

 Hello, it's been a while since the last Artipie blog post.
-Dispute of the absence of the posts, Artipie has been constantly developing, growing and improving the whole time.
+Despite the absence of the posts, Artipie has been constantly developing, growing and improving the whole time.
 Today, we want to introduce our [roadmap](https://github.com/orgs/artipie/projects/3), invite you to join our [Telegram](https://t.me/artipie) group and remind you, that we have